pcaversaccio/safe-tx-hashes-util/README.md

 #### Using Message Files

-When calculating message hashes, you need to provide a local directory containing your message file.
+When calculating off-chain message hashes, you need to provide a local directory containing your message file.
 The included [`docker-compose.yml`](./docker-compose.yml) configuration mounts the `./data` directory by default.

 ```console
 # First, create a `data` directory and add your message file.